ymushkevych/Southridge-Stock-Exchange/Getting Started/SETUP.md

 4. Create the third tab `Stock Exchange` **This sheet should be hidden**
 5. Create the fourth tab `Buy & Sell Counts` **This sheet should be hidden**
 6. Create the fifth tab `Passwords` **This sheet should be hidden**
+7. Create a tab and title it `Index A` then, make a chart and scale it to fit the page.
-7. In the `Data & Statistics` tab, in the A column, starting from row 3 and going down, insert the letter(s) of the value column for each day.
+8. In the `Data & Statistics` tab, in the A column, starting from row 3 and going down, insert the letter(s) of the value column for each day.
-8. Make an example portfolio sheet and activate the `create_sheets.js` script.
+9. Make an example portfolio sheet and activate the `create_sheets.js` script.